koimoee/koimoee/SPALicense.md

-# Shiorii ProtectedArt License 2.0
+# Remi ProtectedArt License 2.0

 **Any Artwork by Shiorii, regardless of location**